Lofthur/Neighborhood_Map/readme.md

 How to use this map:

+Click on index.html to open the web application.

 The table shown with the text My Places is the location I hardcoded.
 In the Filter My Places input field, you can type in what you wish to filter.
 The table and markers will change to your filter criteria.